run-ai/docs/docs/Administrator/Cluster-Setup/install-k8s.md

 # Native Kubeneretes Installation

 Kubernetes is composed of master(s) and workers.
 The instructions below are for creating a bare-bones installation of a single master and a number of workers.
-For a more complex Kubernetes installation, please use tools such as _Kubespray_ [https://kubespray.io/](https://kubespray.io/#/).
+For a more complex Kubernetes installation, use tools such as _Kubespray_ [https://kubespray.io/](https://kubespray.io/#/), or review [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) to learn how to customize the native installation

 ## Prerequisites: